ripytide/ks3-project/lesson5_animation/slides/0-slide.md

 1. Search for the `__init__()` initialisation function under the `Alien` sprite class.
 2. Add a new variable here called `anim_index` to store 0 as the initial index.
+Remember, it should start with `self.` so it can be accessed within the class.
 3. Search for the `update()` function under the `Alien` sprite class.
 The code here gets triggered every frame of the game.